 This article on Willamette Valley wine tours and nearby camping is brought to you by our friends at IceMule Coolers.
-Their backpack cooler can keep your wine cold for over twenty-four hours, giving you more time to chill outside — both figuratively and literally.
+Their cooler products can keep your wine cold for over twenty-four hours, giving you more time to chill outside — both figuratively and literally.

 Wine enthusiasts and outdoor enthusiasts have quite a lot in common.
 Both know what it’s like to have a strong connection to the land.
 Both possess an intimate understanding of the way topography, geology, seasons, and weather combine to make a place distinctive.

 Southern Oregon’s terroir is certainly distinctive, a natural destination for campers and oenophiles alike.
 Come for the wine, and stay for the wildlife at the hideaway campgrounds found along the Lower Long Tom River and its tributaries.
+The best way to experience them?
+On one of many Willamette Valley wine tours.

 Because making pairings is part of the fun when it comes to wine, we’ve put together several winery and campground duos that will enrich your visit to the Lower Long Tom microregion of the Willamette Valley.